bbzorba/simplifiedAES/README.md

 # simplifiedAES
-C and Embedded C  implementations of Simplified AES using 3 different methods in MixColumns layer.
+C, Embedded C and VHDL implementations of Simplified AES using 3 different methods in MixColumns layer.